-A measurable effect has not been detected in practice if diluted non-condensable gases are directed to the correct temperature range in the fire chamber.
+No measurable impact has been detected in practice if diluted non-condensable gases are directed to the correct temperature range in the furnace.

-Effect of the dissolver exhaust
+Impact of the dissolving tank vent gases

-The proportion of air transferred via the dissolver exhaust system of the total air volume supplied in the recovery boiler is typically 25% of the total air volume.
-The nitrogen in the dissolver exhaust comes from the secondary condensates from the evaporator, or from the smelt running into the dissolving tank reacting and turning into ammonia.
+The proportion of air in the dissolving tank vent gas system typically accounts for 25% of the total air fed to the recovery boiler.
+The nitrogen in the dissolving tank vent gases originates from the secondary condensates from the evaporator, or from the smelt running into the dissolving tank reacting and turning into ammonia.
 The ammonia content of dry gases can be expected to be at the level of 100 ppm.
-It can be assumed that about 30% of ammonia converts into NO. If the boiler’s NO level is at 100 ppm, the increase in nitric oxide emissions will be:
+It can be assumed that about 30% of ammonia converts into NO. If the boiler’s NO level is about 100 ppm, the increase in the recovery boiler’s nitrogen oxide emissions will be: